How can I complain?

-It will help to include any evidence that you lacked capacity at the time you took out the credit.
+It will help to include any evidence that you lacked capacity at the time you took out the borrowing facility.
 You might be able to get evidence from a mental health or medical professional such as your GP, a social worker, a support worker or your community psychiatric nurse (CPN).
-You might want to use the Debt and Mental Health Evidence Form.

 Once you have finished your email or letter, keep a copy for your records.
-If you send a letter by recorded delivery, then you can prove the lender got it.
+If you send a letter recorded delivery then you can prove the lender got it.

 Your lender should deal with your complaint within 8 weeks.
 If you are not happy with the response, you can ask the Financial Ombudsman Service (FOS) to look at the complaint for you.
 The FOS will investigate and they can tell the bank how to resolve the problem.
 You can contact the FOS at:

 The UK's official expert in sorting out problems with banks, insurance, PPI, loans, mortgages, pensions and other money and financial complaints.

 Address: The Financial Ombudsman Service Exchange Tower London E14 9SR

 Phone: 0300 123 9 123 or 0800 023 4567.

 Text: 07860 027 586 and receive a call back

 Ask your lender if they are a member of a trade association.
 If they are, you can also send your complaint to the trade association.